 If you are experiencing emotional distress, we encourage you to take advantage of the opportunity to meet with the Counseling and Psychological Services team (CAPS).
-CAPS services are covered within the student health insurance plan.
-Please click here to learn more about CAPS services.
+The student health insurance plan covers CAPS services.
+Please click here to learn more about the services offered by CAPS.

-The CARE Network, managed through the Office of Advocacy and Success, is an entry point to help connect current students with the resources to help support them through issues that they may be facing.
-Issues may include, but are not limited to, academic concerns, adjustment issues, behavioral concerns, career or graduation, death or grief, financial, personal health or wellness, relationships or student engagement, and other concerns.
+The CARE Network, managed through the Office of Advocacy and Success, is an entry point to help connect current students with the resources to help support them through issues they may face.
+Issues may include but are not limited to academic concerns, adjustment issues, behavioral concerns, career or graduation, death or grief, financial, personal health or wellness, relationships or student engagement, and other concerns.